-- Spectra are simplified considerably by selection rules. - Selection rules arise from the dipole transition moment - For a heteronuclear diatomic, there is a permanent dipole therefore in the ground electronic state, the rotational selection rule is: - $\Delta J = J' J'' = \pm 1$ - For a homonuclear diatomic, there is no permanent dipole, therefore there is no true rotational spectrum.
+- Spectra are simplified considerably by selection rules. - Selection rules arise from the dipole transition moment - For a heteronuclear diatomic, there is a permanent dipole therefore in the ground electronic state, the rotational selection rule is: - $\Delta J = J' J'' = \pm 1$ - For a homonuclear diatomic, there is no permanent dipole, therefore there is no true rotational spectrum (to first order).